senges/catalog/README.md

   -l, --list            list installed tools and exit -f, --force           force tool reinstall if present -v, --verbose         verbose mode
-  --debug               run catalog in debug mode --rm-cache            removed any installation cache --dry-run             run catalog in verbose but do not install anything --dependencies {fail,ignore,satisfy}
+  --init                setup catalog basic requirements --debug               run catalog in debug mode --preserve-cache      do not clear any installation cache --dry-run             run catalog in verbose but do not install anything --dependencies {fail,ignore,satisfy}
                         dependencies behavior
 ```

 Feed catalog with a list of tools to install :